Fear as a catalyst for prayer?

 For an hour or two until I woke up again and prayed once more.

-At seven o’clock I got up, checked the weather and considered a different route through Idaho.
+At seven o’clock, I rose, checked the weather, and considered a different route through Idaho.
 It would take longer, but my son was more used to driving in rain than snow.

 The first call came at eight o’clock.
-He was twenty miles past the turn off south to Idaho and wouldn’t backtrack.
-“I’ll be fine.”
+He was twenty miles past the turnoff south to Idaho and wouldn’t backtrack.
+“I’ll be fine,” he said.

-I couldn’t plant any seed of my fear in him–he needed to be confidant and alert–so I assured him I was confidant he’d do fine.
+I couldn’t plant any seed of my fear in him—he needed to be confident and alert—so I assured him I was confident he’d do fine.

 I lied.